joelvh/FBAPI.js/README.md

 ### Session data

-FBAPI.js has a "fluid" API and manages callbacks to make sure FB is loaded (kinda like "promises").

 The first parameter is optional and can contain a comma-separated list of permissions.
 The callback parameters are the same for FBAPI.logout() and FBAPI.getLoginStatus()

       FBAPI.login("email,perm2,perm3", function(status, authResponse, error) {